epicmaxco/vuestic-admin/src/vuestic-theme/events-docs.md

-In vuestic we exposed a number of events so that you can subscribe to them without complex boilerplate.
+In vuestic we expose a number of events so that you can subscribe to them without complex boilerplate.
 It works like this:

 ```html
 <script>